FIRECATinBLACK/Spikecat/README.md

 - [ ] Add Pearl slot in collar
 - [ ] Change Spike's Tail lenght and width
 - [ ] Replace all regular leeches with Jungle ones
-- [ ] Make Spike not suffocate in pebbles chamber

 ## POTENTIAL FUTURE FEATURES:
-- Scavengers can spawn with bubbleweed
 - Config Menu
 - Start in the gate from OE to SB, intro cutscene of unlocking the gate.
 Player regains control in SB
 - Less breath = Slugcat color change (code could be borrowed from saint.
 Additionally, preferably only even starts changing color after reaching a configurable number of airInLungs)